Mon – Sun: 24/7 Electrical

 It is advisable to have your electrical system inspected by a licensed electrician at least once every ten years for an average home and more frequently for homes over 25 years old or if you notice any signs of potential electrical problems.

-Regular checks can help identify and correct issues, such as outdated electrical wires or damaged components before they cause an electrical fire.
+Regular checks can help identify and correct issues, such as outdated electrical wires or damaged components, before they cause an electrical fire.

 Can surge protectors prevent electrical fires, and if so, how?